Mohammadpur, Dhaka

 Mangroves are a type of tree that is typically found in coastal areas.
 They are known for their ability to tolerate salt water and their roots typically grow in seawater.
 However, mangroves can also grow in freshwater.

-Several types of mangrove trees include red, black, and white mangroves.
+There are several types of mangrove trees, including red, black, and white mangroves.
 Each type of mangrove has different tolerances for salinity levels.
 For example, red mangroves can tolerate higher levels of salt than black or white mangroves.

-Mangroves need moist soils to grow correctly.
-They get most of the moisture they need from the air and rainfall.
+Mangroves need moist soils in order to grow properly.
+They get most of the moisture they need from the air and from rainfall.
 However, their roots also help them to absorb water from the ground.

 Mangrove in Freshwater

 They provide critical habitat for fish, crabs, and other animals; protect against storm damage; and help filter pollutants from the water.
 Mangroves can be found in tropical and subtropical regions around the globe, including the coasts of Central and South America, Africa, Asia, and Oceania.
-There are more than 80 species of mangrove trees in 32 different families.
+There are roughly 54 true species of mangrove belonging to 16 different families.

 The leaves of these plants are a major food source for ducks, geese, and other waterfowl.
 The woody roots provide refuge for fish, crabs, shrimp, and other creatures from predators and harsh weather conditions.
 Freshwater mangroves also play an important role in protecting against floods by absorbing excess water during heavy rains or storms.

-Despite their importance, freshwater mangrove ecosystems are threatened by development, pollution, climate change, and other human activities.
+Despite their importance, freshwater mangrove ecosystems are under threat from development, pollution, climate change, and other human activities.
 In order to protect these vital systems, it is essential to raise awareness about their value and promote conservation efforts at both local and global levels.

 Growing Mangroves in Pots

 If you’re looking for a unique and interesting plant to grow in a pot, then you may want to consider a mangrove.
 Mangroves are salt-tolerant trees that typically grow in coastal areas.
-But they can also be grown successfully in pots if you provide them with the proper care.
+But they can also be grown successfully in pots, as long as you provide them with the proper care.

 Here are some tips for growing mangroves in pots: Choose a suitable pot.
 Mangroves have extensive root systems, so they need a large pot that is at least 18 inches wide and deep.

 If you live in an area with hot summers, it’s best to place the pot under the tree canopy or another shady spot during the hottest months of the year.
-During winter, move the pot indoors or into a garage or shed to protect it from freezing temperatures.
+During the winter months, move the pot indoors or into a garage or shed to protect it from freezing temperatures.
 Water regularly and fertilize monthly.

 Mangroves are tolerant of both drought and flooding conditions, but they prefer consistent moisture levels.
 Water your mangrove deeply about once per week, allowing the top inch or two of soil to dry out between waterings.
 Fertilize monthly using an all-purpose fertilizer diluted by half.